rtic-rs/rtic/book/en/src/by-example/channel.md

 ## Error handling

-In case all senders have been dropped `await` on an empty receiver channel results in an error.
+In case all senders have been dropped `await`-ing on an empty receiver channel results in an error.
 This allows to gracefully implement different types of shutdown operations.

 ``` rust
 {{#include ../../../../rtic/examples/async-channel-no-sender.rs}}